Gold872/elastic-dashboard/docs/additional-features-and-references/robot-notifications-with-elasticlib.md

 1. [https://github.com/Gold872/elastic-dashboard/blob/main/elasticlib/elasticlib.h](https://github.com/Gold872/elastic-dashboard/blob/main/elasticlib/elasticlib.h)
 2. [https://github.com/Gold872/elastic-dashboard/blob/main/elasticlib/elasticlib.cpp](https://github.com/Gold872/elastic-dashboard/blob/main/elasticlib/elasticlib.cpp)

+For Python projects, you will have to copy this file: [https://github.com/Gold872/elastic-dashboard/blob/main/elasticlib/elasticlib.py](https://github.com/Gold872/elastic-dashboard/blob/main/elasticlib/elasticlib.py)

 It is recommended to put this in a folder called `util`, however any location within a robot project works.
 Depending on where the file is located, you may need to change the top line of the file.

 ### Creating a Notification